Wu-Qilong/Lower-Bounds-for-Nonconvex-Concave-Minimax-Optimization/README.md

 The development formalizes the deterministic and stochastic first-order **zero-respecting** lower-bound constructions, including the primal–dual zero-chain, the bounded dual geometry, Moreau-envelope stationarity obstruction, Huber-clipped stochastic path, Bernoulli dual-frontier oracle, dual-gate counting argument, and the final parameter scaling.

 The manuscript itself is not distributed in this repository.
-The release package was aligned against the manuscript file `Lower_Bounds_for_Nonconvex_Concave_Minimax_Optimization (26).pdf`; its SHA-256 fingerprint is recorded in `PAPER_AUDIT.md`.
+The release package was aligned against the manuscript file `Lower_Bounds_for_Nonconvex_Concave_Minimax_Optimization.pdf`; its SHA-256 fingerprint is recorded in `PAPER_AUDIT.md`.

 ## Main verified entry points